Gray's monitor

 The Gray's monitor (Varanus olivaceus) is a large (180 cm, >9 kg) monitor lizard known only from lowland dipterocarp forest in southern Luzon, Catanduanes, and Polillo Island, all islands in the Philippines.
 It is also known as Gray's monitor lizard, butaan, and ornate monitor.
 It belongs to the subgenus Philippinosaurus.
 It is largely arboreal and extremely shy.
-The Northern Sierra Madre monitor lizard was thought to be of same species with Gray's monitor until a research concluded in 2010 that northern populations of Gray's monitor was a distinct species, now known as V. bitatawa.
+The population of northern Luzon was formerly included in the Gray's monitor, but has been recognized as a separate species, the northern Sierra Madre forest monitor (V. bitatawa), since 2010.

 Ecology

 Diet

 It is well known for its diet, which consists primarily of ripe fruit, especially Pandanus.
 A number of prey items are, however, also consumed, including snails, crabs, spiders, beetles, birds and eggs.
 Monitors are generally carnivorous animals, which makes the Gray's monitor somewhat of an exception amongst the varanid family.
 Such an unusual diet may be as a result of competition over food with the water monitors, which share their range.
 One of the only fruits readily eaten by this species in captivity is grapes, with these and fruit powder supplementing a captive diet of insects and rodents.